All Episodes

 You know, I want to go a little bit deeper than this.

-So if he's part of this sophisticated intel operation targeting Papadopoulos, um and then we also have the Australian diplomat, Stefan Helper.
+So if he's part of this sophisticated intel operation targeting Papadopoulos, and then we also have the Australian diplomat, Stefan Halper, he's a spy on Carter Page, Papadopoulos, and even Sam Clovis, who he wasn't even asked to target.

-And Mistfood gives a deposition where he discloses the woman he introduced to Papadopoulos as Putin's niece, and uh no, it was a student.
+And Misfood gives a deposition where he discloses the woman he introduced to Papadopoulos as Putin's niece.

-Um what else did they get wrong, John?
+What else did they get wrong, John?

-But I I wonder if others could have as well.
+I suspect Russia probably did it, but I wonder if others could have as well.

 There's a pretty compelling case that Russia was involved in these hackings.

-And I don't want to listen, I've always got to be a good idea.
+And I don't want to listen.

 That would mean now they're helping Hillary.

-In other words, the Russians used the British national to feed fake information into the 2016 election to hurt Donald Trump.
+In other words, the Russians used the British National to feed fake information into the 2016 election to hurt Donald Trump.

-And here is what Director Muller, when he finally caught up to the question said, I think it's so important for people to hear this, he confirmed that the Justice Department is looking at that issue now.
+And here is what Director Mueller, when he finally caught up to the question, said, I think it's so important for people to hear this.

 We went from Donald Trump's campaign colluding with Russia to influence the election to Hillary Clinton's opposition researcher colluding with Russian to hurt Donald Trump.

-It would be a 180 degree flip.
+It would be a complete 180-degree flip.

-Thirty seconds, preview of coming attractions next week and in the weeks to come.
+30 seconds, preview of coming attractions next week and in the weeks to come.

 I think there are three things to watch for.